losangelestherapydogs.org

 Animal Assisted Activity (AAA)

-• Emotional well-being: Can reduce anxiety, ease stress, and improve overall emotional well-being.
+Emotional well-being: AAT can reduce anxiety, ease stress, and enhance overall emotional well-being.

 Animal Assisted Activity (AAA)